IF I AM SICK

 Clean Your Hands Often

-Wash your hands often with soap and water for at least 20 seconds or use a hand sanitizer that contains at least 60% alcohol.
+Wash your hands with soap and water for at least 20 seconds or use a hand sanitizer that contains at least 60% alcohol.

 Avoid touching your eyes, nose, and mouth with unwashed hands.